Dr. Erika Lee kicks off AAPI Heritage Month with a powerful Keynote speech

 “When Dr. Lee said that history is activism, I’ve never thought of it as such,” said Brossard.
 “I obviously believe that it is important to address and think about these issues, but to think of it as a form of activism was quite new to me.”

 After Dr. Lee’s keynote speech finished, Dr. Lee and Ms. Sima Kumar, an educator and board member of the Make Us Visible New Jersey Project, hosted a panel that was moderated by Dr. Yifeng Hu, a communications professor at the College.
-Hu lead the Asian American Pacific Islander Advocacy Campaign at the College which aims to inform students about Asian American history and contributions.
+Hu leads the Asian American Pacific Islander Advocacy Campaign that informs students about Asian American history and combats hate and stereotypes.

 Kumar also brought up how changes in K-12 education tend to be very slow.
 She mentioned that in addition to that, whether the teachers are properly educated on the materials themselves is a big factor in what Asian History can be taught in classrooms.